 Before hazard/risk occurrence, creating control measures to prevent initial occurrence

-Analyzing current operations to identify areas of potential concern in future, hypothetical situation
+Analyzing current operations to identify areas of potential concern in the future, hypothetical situation

 Hazard mechanisms and threats are identified before hazard occurrence (and hazard occurrence is mitigated)

 The important distinction above in practicing reactive, proactive, and prediction risk management happens on a bureaucratic/management level, as well as an issue-by-issue operational environment level.

 - Best Low Cost Risk Management Tools to Use in Aviation SMS